allisonml/Virtual-Study-Buddy/README.md

 exception is not expected.
     - Class: ToDoList
     - Methods: addTask(), removeTask()
-        - InvalidTaskNameException caught in addNewTask() in AddTaskPanel class
+        - InvalidTaskNameException, InvalidTaskTimeException caught in addNewTask() in AddTaskPanel class
         - ArrayIndexOutOfBoundsException caught in removeTask() in StudyBuddyApp class